SoftwareAG/webmethods-developer-portal/samples/web-components/README.md

 You can use web components to add customized components and widgets to your portal.

-How to Use web components for UI customization
+How to use web components for UI customization
 ============================================
 ![img.png](workflow.png)